SamuelWatson89/primal-silver/README.md

 1. Ensuring all sections render well, display relevant & appropriate amounts of conntent, without breaking design layout.
 2. The above, but ensuring everything is in order with different sized screens, providing clean design & layout.
+3. Tested all anchor and buttons links on each page to ensure they reach their destination and are not dead links.

 ## Changes ##